vdrg/mud-erc20-example/README.md

 Limitations:
 - As the token is also a System, if it gets upgraded its address will change, so you probably want to transfer its ownership to the zero address after deploying so it can't be upgraded.
 - This is unaudited code, do not use in production.
 - This is just an example of how an ERC20 token could look like using MUD for its storage.
-It might not the best or even a great way of implementing a token.

 ## Usage